MichaelLarocca/blog-michael-jude-larocca/posts/2023/07-23/how-to-make-a-confetti-react-custom-hook.md

 ### Introduction

-In this tutorial, you will learn how to create a confetti React custom hook that adds engaging animations to your projects while learning state management, hooks, local storage, and the js-confetti library.
+In this tutorial, you will learn how to create a confetti React custom hook that adds engaging animations to your projects while learning state management, hooks, and the js-confetti library.

 In addition to implementing this hook in your own projects, it is designed to be compatible with my previous two custom components: the Best Time React component and the Best Dice Roll React component.